bevacqua/dragula/readme.markdown

 #### `drake.start(item)`

 Enter drag mode **without a shadow**.
 This method is most useful when providing complementary keyboard shortcuts to an existing drag and drop solution.
 Even though a shadow won't be created at first, the user will get one as soon as they click on `item` and start dragging it around.
 Note that if they click and drag something else, `.end` will be called before picking up the new item.

+#### `drake.lift(item)`

+Enter drag mode **with a shadow**.
+This method is most useful when we want to delay drags using customized functionality.
+This method is best used while the user is holding their mouse button.

 #### `drake.end()`